guokr/stan-cn-com/README.md

 convenience of Chinese users.
 This package is a common base for stan-cn-* package family.

-stan-cn-* package family is include:
+stan-cn-* package family is including:

 * stan-cn-com: common code base
 * stan-cn-seg: Chinese segmentation